SspStark/AI-ML/README.md

 **Training Final Model**
 - Here we merge the Training Data & Validation Data and do the training with hyperparameters them we will get the Final Model.
-- With Final Model we will do the Evaluation with Testing Data and we will get the final Performence Metrics.
+- With Final Model we will do the Evaluation with Testing Data and we will get the final Performence Metrics and the Model is ready to deploy.
 ### Deployment
+Deployment is the process of making software available to be used on a system by users and other programs.

 Interpreting the Results

 **Explainable AI**